Apple Inc. (NASDAQ:AAPL) Shares Acquired by WESPAC Advisors LLC

 A number of other large investors have also recently modified their holdings of the stock.
 Opal Wealth Advisors LLC lifted its position in Apple by 24.8% during the second quarter.
 Opal Wealth Advisors LLC now owns 26,021 shares of the iPhone maker’s stock worth $3,564,000 after acquiring an additional 5,177 shares during the last quarter.
 Worldquant Millennium Advisors LLC lifted its position in Apple by 2.2% during the second quarter.
 Worldquant Millennium Advisors LLC now owns 1,486,454 shares of the iPhone maker’s stock worth $203,585,000 after acquiring an additional 32,063 shares during the last quarter.
 SPC Financial Inc. lifted its position in Apple by 135.1% during the second quarter.
 SPC Financial Inc. now owns 37,990 shares of the iPhone maker’s stock worth $5,203,000 after acquiring an additional 21,830 shares during the last quarter.
 United Fire Group Inc. acquired a new stake in Apple during the second quarter worth approximately $4,931,000.
 Finally, Fernwood Investment Management LLC lifted its position in Apple by 1.9% during the second quarter.
 Fernwood Investment Management LLC now owns 65,432 shares of the iPhone maker’s stock worth $8,962,000 after acquiring an additional 1,201 shares during the last quarter.
 Institutional investors and hedge funds own 56.40% of the company’s stock.

-In other Apple news, insider Chris Kondo sold 9,005 shares of the company’s stock in a transaction on Friday, November 12th.
-The shares were sold at an average price of $150.00, for a total transaction of $1,350,750.00.
-The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
-Also, SVP Deirdre O’brien sold 18,247 shares of the company’s stock in a transaction dated Monday, October 18th.
-The shares were sold at an average price of $146.35, for a total value of $2,670,448.45.
+In other Apple news, insider Chris Kondo sold 9,005 shares of the stock in a transaction dated Friday, November 12th.
+The stock was sold at an average price of $150.00, for a total transaction of $1,350,750.00.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, SVP Deirdre O’brien sold 18,247 shares of the firm’s stock in a transaction that occurred on Monday, October 18th.
+The stock was sold at an average price of $146.35, for a total value of $2,670,448.45.
 The disclosure for this sale can be found here.
 In the last three months, insiders sold 473,347 shares of company stock worth $67,822,283.
 0.06% of the stock is currently owned by insiders.

 Apple (NASDAQ:AAPL) last issued its quarterly earnings data on Wednesday, October 27th.
 The iPhone maker reported $1.24 earnings per share for the quarter, hitting the consensus estimate of $1.24.
 Apple had a net margin of 25.88% and a return on equity of 144.13%.
 The company had revenue of $83.40 billion for the quarter, compared to analysts’ expectations of $84.94 billion.
 During the same quarter in the previous year, the firm posted $0.73 earnings per share.
 Apple’s revenue for the quarter was up 28.9% on a year-over-year basis.
 As a group, sell-side analysts predict that Apple Inc. will post 5.77 earnings per share for the current fiscal year.